William N. Panzer: Death and tributes

 On March 18, 2007, Panzer, who owned a home in Ketchum, Idaho, fell while iceskating at the neighbouring resort of Sun Valley.
-After being transported by helicopter to St. Alphonsus Hospital in Boise, he died at 7:01 p.m.
-The cause of death was a "blunt force trauma of the head due to a ground level fall", according from the Ada County Coroners' office.
+After being transported by helicopter to St. Alphonsus Hospital in Boise, he died at 7:01 p.m, at the age of 64.
+The cause of death was confirmed to be a "blunt force trauma of the head due to a ground level fall", according from the Ada County Coroners' office.
 The anime film Highlander: The Search for Vengeance, and the television film Highlander: The Source, both of which he co-produced, are dedicated in memorial to him; the DVD bonus features for The Source has a memorial video based on Panzer's life and career.